 The Birth of Laminate Flooring

 Decades ago in Sweden, engineers at the Perstorp flooring company got the creative idea to make a flooring product by laminating synthetic materials to fiberboard.
 The goal was to create easy-to-install planks that matched the beauty, but not the expense, of hardwood flooring.
-After years of trials, the company introduced its new flooring to rave reviews in Europe, and by the mid-90s, the Pergo line of laminate flooring was a staple in most lumberyards and do-it-type centers in the United States.
+After years of trials, the company introduced its new flooring to rave reviews in Europe, and by the mid-90s, the Pergo line of laminate flooring was a staple in most lumberyards and do-it-yourself centers in the United States.
 Soon other manufacturers were picking it up and creating competing products of their own

 Thicker laminate, however, doesn’t always translate into superior laminate.
-To determine quality, look for the product’s “AC” rating, which appears on the outside of the box.
+To determine quality, look for the product’s “AC” rating, which appears on the box.
 A rating of “AC-3” or “AC-4” means the laminate is strong enough to hold up to regular foot traffic without showing wear.
-A rating of “AC-5” denotes the most durable laminate around, but this laminate is typically for commercial applications.
+A rating of “AC-5” denotes the most durable laminate around, but this is typically for commercial applications.
 The lowest ratings, “AC-1” and “AC-2” are better suited to low traffic areas, like bedrooms or guest rooms, and they’re more likely to make noise when someone walks across the floor.

 Most residential Pergo laminate products earn an “AC-4,” rating, making them among the best choices for attractive residential applications.
 Surface texture doesn’t affect the quality of the laminate, but high gloss finishes resist scratching better than embossed surfaces that closely mimic the texture of real wood or stone.
 The biggest factor in durability is how much aluminum oxide is present in the surface layer.
 The more aluminum oxide, the stronger the surface.
 Commercial AC-5 rated laminate contains the most aluminum oxide so it’s very durable, but the high level of the chemical tends to make the surface a little cloudy.